 Jifeng Dai, Senior Researcher in the Visual Computing Group of Microsoft Research Asia.
 He received the B.S. degree and the Ph.D. degree from Tsinghua University with honor in 2009 and 2014 respectively.
 He was also a visiting student in University of California, Los Angeles (UCLA) from 2012 to 2013.
 He is the author of R-FCN and Deformable ConvNets.
 His citation in google scholar has exceeded 4000.
 His team won the COCO competition championship in 2015 and 2016 and won a third place in 2017.
 And he served as the Senior PC Member of the AAAI 2018.

-The Objects365 is a brand new dataset, designed to spur object detection research with a focus on diverse objects in the Wild.
+The Objects365 is a large dataset, designed to spur object detection research with a focus on diverse objects in the Wild.
 Objects365 has 365 object classes annotated on 638K images, totally with more than 10 million bounding boxes in the training set.
 Thus the annotations cover common objects occurring in all kinds of scene categories.
-Challenge for Objects365 is proposed to have two tracks:
+Challenge for DIW 2019-Objects365 is proposed to have two tracks: